Breaking News from AWS re:Invent

 By default, custom dashboards show data from the last 15 minutes.
 This can be modified using the timeframe dropdown at the upper right-hand side of the dashboard.

-You can choose between different timeframes either by selecting one of the quick timeframes, or by using the custom tab and selecting two dates between which you want to show data.
+You can choose between different timeframes by selecting one of the quick timeframes or by using the custom tab and selecting two dates between which you want to show data.

 90-Day Timeframe

 Coralogix supports selecting a timeframe of up to 90 days for your custom dashboards.
-This enables you to view metric widgets with long retention periods easily within your custom dashboards.
+This lets you easily view metric widgets with long retention periods within your custom dashboards.

 Notes: